VillagerUnknown/VillagerCoin/README.md

 By default, Villager Coin includes Copper, Iron, and Gold coins in the loot tables and mob drops with lower value coins being more common.

 _Unless configured otherwise, Emerald and Netherite coins are only available through currency conversion crafting due to their high values.
-This includes any Emerald or Netherite coins included by addon mods._
+This includes any Emerald or Netherite coins included by addon mods.
+Learn how to enable emerald and netherite coins at https://github.com/VillagerUnknown/VillagerCoin/wiki/Customize-Your-Coin-Economy_

 #### Currency Values